Catalysis in Action via Elementary Thermal Operations: Full characterisation of elementary thermal operations for and the proof of Theorem.

-To prove Theorem~\ref{thm:3dETO}, we first establish three preliminary results for $ d=3 $. \begin{itemize} \item Remark~\ref{rmk:two_swap_TO_ext} identifies two-neighbouring-swap series that generate $\clSto$ extremal points, which are uniquely extremal for $\clSeto$ in their orders by Corollary~\ref{corollary:TO-ETO_ext}.
-This remark is used repeatedly to prove the other two lemmas. \item Lemma~\ref{rmk:only_one_nn} shows that non-neighbouring swaps cannot be used in series with more than one swap. \item Lemma~\ref{rmk:len_max_3} sets the maximum length of swap series to be three. \end{itemize} The set of candidates for extremal points is achieved after ruling out all the swaps yielding provably non-extremal states.
+To prove Thm.~\ref{thm:3dETO}, we first establish three preliminary results for $ d=3 $. \begin{itemize} \item Remark~\ref{rmk:two_swap_TO_ext} identifies two-neighbouring-swap series that generate $\clSto$ extreme points, which are uniquely extremal for $\clSeto$ in their orders by Cor.~\ref{corollary:TO-ETO_ext}.
+This remark is used repeatedly to prove the other two lemmas. \item Lemma~\ref{rmk:only_one_nn} shows that non-neighbouring swaps cannot be used in series with more than one swap. \item Lemma~\ref{rmk:len_max_3} sets the maximum length of swap series to be three. \end{itemize} The set of candidates for extreme points is achieved after ruling out all the swaps yielding provably non-extreme states.